Horsmonden: History

 The village's name is derived from the Anglo Saxon hors meaning 'horse', bune ('reed') or burna ('stream') and denn, a Kentish word meaning 'wooded pasture'.
 The village is first recorded as Horsbundenne around the turn of the twelfth century.

 The village was an important centre of the post-medieval iron industry and the nearby Furnace Pond is one of the largest of the artificial lakes made to provide water power for the works.
 King Charles I visited the foundry in 1638 to watch a cannon being cast – a bronze four-pounder, forty-two inches long, now preserved in London's White Tower.

 The village was home to Jane Austen's grandfather who lived at Broadford, a 15th-century clothmaster's hall, and several other of her relatives.
 The main Austen residence moved from Broadford to Capel Manor House which was constructed in 1860 but demolished in 1966.
 Many of the family's graves can be seen in the churchyard of St. Margaret's Church.

-There is a gypsy horse fair held on the village green each year.
+There is a Pavee horse fair held on the village green each year.
 In 2000, the local parish council with assistance of the then-Home Secretary Jack Straw, ruled that due to ongoing safety concerns, the fair would not go ahead and a 5-mile exclusion zone was put in place.
-However, due to protests and legal action from the wider gypsy community, this decision was overturned and the fairs resumed following a compromise between the travellers and the local authorities in 2001.
+However, due to protests and legal action from the wider Pavee community, this decision was overturned and the fairs resumed following a compromise between the travellers and the local authorities in 2001.

 St Margaret's Church is located some distance away from the centre of the village, towards the neighbouring village of Goudhurst.

 Just outside the village is the 16th-century National Trust property Sprivers, which has an open garden at specific dates as part of the National Gardens Scheme.